 Before the final round of matches in the 1979/80 season, Al-Zawraa topped the table with 34 points from 21 games (each win counted for two points), while their rivals Al-Shorta were hot on their heels with 33 points.
 On 2nd May, Al-Shorta eased past Al-Minaa in their final match with a 3-1 victory, largely thanks to a brace from the league’s top scorer Ali Hussein Mahmoud, to move on to 35 points and leapfrog Al-Zawraa into first place.
 This meant that in order for Al-Zawraa to win the league, they had to defeat Al-Shabab on 4th May.
 A draw would crown Al-Shorta champions on goal difference.
 Al-Zawraa, who had some of Iraq’s best ever players in their squad (the likes of Thamir Yousif, Ali Kadhim and Adnan Dirjal), were expected to win their game against Al-Shabab but were shocked when Qasim Mousa put Al-Shabab a goal ahead within five minutes of the kickoff.
 Al-Zawraa equalised 15 minutes later through a penalty by Thamir Yousif and with 70 minutes remaining on the clock, it seemed as if “Al-Nawaris” (The Gulls) were going to win the game and take the title.
 But as time ticked on, Al-Zawraa became more and more frustrated as a stubborn Al-Shabab side held on.
 As the game got closer to its end, Al-Zawraa poured more and more players forward as the Al-Shorta players watched on nervously.
 Eventually, the full-time whistle blew to end the game at 1-1 and ensure that Al-Shorta won the 1979/80 Iraqi National League, their first league title since the foundation of the league in 1974.

 The following season saw a similarly tense and dramatic end to the title race.
 Before the final round, Al-Talaba were in first place with 17 points, closely followed by defending champions Al-Shorta who had 15 points.
 Al-Talaba just needed to avoid defeat in their final game against Al-Tayaran (now Al-Quwa Al-Jawiya) to become champions for the first time, but surprisingly they fell to their second defeat of the season, losing the game 2-1.
 Al-Shorta, who had still not lost a match in the league, played against Al-Zawraa in their final game on 19th May.
 They knew that a win would put them level with Al-Talaba on 17 points, but Al-Shorta had +11 goal difference and Al-Talaba had +14 goal difference.
 This led the Al-Shorta camp to believe that a 3-0 victory over Al-Zawraa would win them the title by way of having scored more goals than Al-Talaba over the course of the season.
 Many doubted whether Al-Shorta would be able to pull off such a convincing victory, but they proved the doubters wrong as Ali Hussein Mahmoud’s scintillating hat-trick saw Al-Shorta claim the 3-0 victory that they needed.
-Al-Shorta celebrated the victory thinking that they had won the league, but the Iraqi Football Association then made an announcement that shocked fans and players alike.
+Al-Shorta thought they had done enough to retain their title, but the Iraqi Football Association then made an announcement that shocked fans and players alike.
 They handed the league title to Al-Talaba, saying that the tiebreaker for teams level on points and goal difference was number of wins, as opposed to goals scored.
 Al-Talaba had scored 19 goals compared to Al-Shorta’s 21, but that didn’t matter; what mattered was that Al-Talaba had won eight games compared with Al-Shorta’s six.
 This rule had never been used before, and was in fact never used again, which led many people into believing there was an agreement of some sort between Al-Talaba and the Iraqi Football Association or perhaps another conspiracy of some sort that led to Al-Shorta missing out on their second title, but it is unlikely that we will ever know the real truth for sure.

 9th June 1983 saw the climax to the 1982/83 Iraqi National League.
 Going into the final day, unbeaten Salahaddin led the league with 33 points, while Al-Talaba were in pursuit with 32 points.
 The two challengers played against each other on the final day in Tikrit, with Salahaddin simply needing to avoid defeat in order to win their first ever league title.
 Al-Talaba needed to win the match to earn their third consecutive league.
 The game started nervously with both teams not wanting to concede early on, but it was Al-Talaba who made the first move, with Hussein Saeed putting them ahead on 40 minutes.
 The second half saw Salahaddin take control and begin to dominate the reigning champions, and their dominance paid off when they equalised through Najeh Rahim on 63 minutes.
 After this goal, Al-Talaba took control again and had a clear penalty shout waved away when Hussein Saeed was brought to ground inside the penalty area.
 Salahaddin, a club controlled by the two half-brothers of Saddam Hussein, managed to defend well for the rest of the game as the match ended 1-1 and saw Salahaddin claim their first and only league title to date.

 This season saw Al-Zawraa and Al-Quwa Al-Jawiya playing each other in the Iraqi El Clasico on the final day, with the league title on the line.
 Prior to the final day, both teams were on 61 points but Al-Zawraa’s goal difference was far superior to that of “Al-Soqoor’s” (The Falcons’).
 This meant that Jawiya had to win the game to win the league; any other result would ensure that Al-Zawraa retained their title.
 Eight minutes into the game, Akram Emmanuel struck the ball past goalkeeper Jalil Zaidan to put Jawiya ahead in a packed Al-Shaab Stadium and put them on course to becoming champions.
 The second-half saw both teams go down to ten men thanks to the dismissals of Jawiya’s Radhi Shenaishil and Al-Zawraa’s Salam Hashim.
-Al-Zawraa took control of the game and thought they had equalised when Laith Hussein’s shot found its way into the back of the net underneath goalkeeper Omar Ahmed, however referee Subhi Rahim ruled the goal out for offside due to consultation with his linesman.
+Al-Zawraa took control of the game and thought they had equalised when Laith Hussein’s shot found its way into the back of the net underneath goalkeeper Omar Ahmed, however referee Subhi Rahim ruled the goal out for offside after the linesman raised his flag.
 Al-Zawraa were furious with the decision, and many of their players sprinted over to the linesman to vent their frustration.
 One reporter even attempted to interview the linesman while the match was still going on!
-The game ended 1-0 to Jawiya and crowned them champions, with Al-Zawraa missing out on the title thanks to a refereeing decision.
+The game ended 1-0 to Jawiya and crowned them champions, with Al-Zawraa missing out on the title thanks to that refereeing decision.

 The 1998/99 season saw yet another exciting race for the title.
 Al-Talaba topped the league before the final day with 74 points and Al-Zawraa were just a point behind them.
 Al-Talaba were to face Al-Naft on the last day (17th May) at Al-Shorta Stadium, and Al-Zawraa were to face Al-Karkh at Al-Shaab Stadium.
 A win for Al-Talaba would see them crowned champions, but a draw or a loss for “Al-Aneeq” (The Elegant) would open up the chance for Al-Zawraa to snatch the title away from them.
 Al-Zawraa surprisingly went a goal down within three minutes of their match, but two goals from Hesham Mohammed and a goal from Ahmed Radhi ensured Al-Zawraa recorded a 3-1 victory over their ten-man opponents.
 However, if Al-Talaba defeated Al-Naft in their game which was going on at the same time, Al-Zawraa’s result would mean nothing at all.
 Al-Talaba were expected to win, but Al-Naft’s goalkeeper Jalil Zaidan had a storming game as he saved everything that came his way.
 Al-Talaba attacked and attacked but to no avail as their game ended goalless and saw Al-Zawraa earn their eighth title, finishing a single point ahead of Al-Talaba.